 (12) Compliance with other applicable environmental regulations.
 Compliance with the exemption requirements in this paragraph shall not absolve a city of the responsibility to comply with any other applicable environmental regulations.
 In particular, a city conducting a controlled burn of a demolished building shall comply with all applicable solid waste disposal, including ash disposal, and solid waste permitting rules contained in 567—Chapters 100 through 130, as well as all applicable storm water discharge and storm water permitting rules contained in 567—Chapters 60 and 64.

-23.2(4) Unavailability of exemptions in certain areas.
-Notwithstanding 23.2(2) and 23.2(3)“b,” “d,” “f,” and “i,” no person shall allow, cause or permit the open burning of trees or tree trimmings, residential or landscape waste or agricultural structures in the cities of: Cedar Rapids, Marion, Hiawatha, Council Bluffs, Carter Lake, Des Moines, West Des Moines, Clive, Windsor Heights, Urbandale, and Pleasant Hill.

-This rule is intended to implement Iowa Code section 455B.133.
+Reserved

 567—23.3(455B) Specific contaminants.

 23.3(1) General.
-The emission standards contained in this rule shall apply to each source operation unless performance standard for the process is specified in subrule 23.1(2), in which case the performance standard shall apply.
+The emission standards contained in this rule shall apply to each source operation unless performance standard for the process is specified in subrules 23.1(2) through 23.1(5), in which case the performance standard shall apply.

 23.3(2) Particulate matter.
 No person shall cause or allow the emission of particulate matter from any source in excess of the emission standards specified in this chapter, except as provided in 567—Chapter 24.